Daqnal/codegen/README.md

 # Codegen

-Codegen is a simple yet advanced password and PIN generator.
+Codegen is a simple password and PIN generator made using Python with the Kivy framework for GUI.

 ![python_c3XFyaJC6Z](https://user-images.githubusercontent.com/49793238/134781654-cd138f38-eb9e-43e2-a4c8-ab2d8be6506b.png)